Hackers News Hackers News

 • Microsoft 365 Copilot

-It is important to note that the issue is scoped specifically to Microsoft accounts (personal consumer accounts).
-Organizations using Entra ID, formerly Azure Active Directory, for enterprise authentication are not affected.
-This means most business and enterprise environments running Microsoft 365 through organizational credentials will continue to function normally.
+It is crucial to note that this issue exclusively affects personal Microsoft accounts.
+Organizational accounts utilizing Entra ID (formerly Azure Active Directory) for enterprise authentication remain unaffected.
+Consequently, most business and enterprise environments leveraging Microsoft 365 with organizational credentials should continue to operate without disruption.

 • Windows 11, version 25H2